1. Chateau Deville, Carte Noir, Brut NV ~ £39.50

 25. Château de Tracy, Pouilly Fume 2018 ~ £46.50

 A wise choice this premium Pouilly fume shows a depth of quality rarely seen in the region, its an outstanding wine with concentrated minerality and racy acidity that makes this the perfect match for fine cuisine.

-Refined aromas of floral notes, flint and a lovely smokiness whilst the palate has a touch of Chardonnay creaminess, set off by a stony, mineral backbone, and with a long, fresh finish.
+Refined and complex aromas of floral notes, flint and a lovely smokiness whilst the palate has a touch of Chardonnay creaminess, set off by a stony, mineral backbone, and with a long, fresh finish.